LoopKit/loopdocs/docs/nightscout/new_user.md

 ## Add Nightscout to Loop

-Once you finish setting up your new Nightscout site, don't forget to [enter your website URL and API Secret into your Loop settings](../operation/loop-settings/services.md#nightscout)!
+Once you finish setting up your new Nightscout site, don't forget to [enter your website URL and API_SECRET into your Loop settings](../operation/loop-settings/services.md#nightscout)!
 This way Loop will have access to your Nightscout site to upload all the wonderful data.

 ## Troubleshooting